 The Federal Postcard Application is a form provided by the Department of Defense to permit members of the U.S. armed forces, their dependents and U.S. citizens abroad to cast a vote by mail ballot and if necessary, to register to vote.
 This Postcard Application may be submitted by mail, fax, or e-mail to your respective

 Military and Overseas Voter Guidelines

 The Military and Overseas Voter Guidelines Manual has been developed to help Military personnel and all Illinois residents living overseas.
-This manual outlines each step that needs to be taken to ensure your absentee ballot is filled out correctly and that your vote will be counted.
+This manual outlines each step that needs to be taken to ensure your vote by mail ballot is filled out correctly and that your vote will be counted.
 It will walk you through the process of completing a FVAP application, it will help you to locate your local election authority and it provides a list of frequently asked questions.